After weeks of sharp declines, new Covid-19 cases are beginning to flatten - Local News 8

 Experts say it is too soon to tell whether this one-week flattening represents a small blip or the beginning of a broader issue.

-“I’ve been watching this and have been wondering the same thing,” Dr. Ashish Jha, dean of the Brown University School of Public Health, told CNN on Thursday.
+“I’ve been watching this and have been wondering the same thing,” Dr. Ashish Jha, dean of the Brown University School of Public Health, told CN.
 “We have not seen widespread increases, but there is that flattening.
 We’ll have to monitor this closely.
 The other thing we have to track is how the new variant is doing and whether that’s part of the reason.”

 Meanwhile, new Covid-19 deaths and hospitalizations, which trail several weeks behind cases, have continued to sharply decline.
 And the two vaccines approved in the US have shown extraordinary success in limiting severe Covid-19, making the race to vaccinate so important.